AaronEscoto/PiReborn/README.md

 PiReborn is a live proof-of-concept of modern DevOps and Site Reliability Engineering practices, hosted on self-managed Raspberry Pi hardware and operated as a production platform.

-Originally created as a personal website project, PiReborn evolved into a practical environment for learning, testing, and operating real infrastructure.
 The workload is intentionally simple.
-The platform supporting it is not.
+The platform is intentionally real.

 The project demonstrates the complete operational lifecycle:

 > **Build → Deploy → Observe → Improve**

-While many homelabs focus on technology demonstrations, PiReborn focuses on operational ownership.
-Every deployment, outage, certificate renewal, DNS change, failed experiment, and recovery contributes to the platform's ongoing evolution.

 ---